 As in France, tips are usually included in restaurant bills in Martinique and taxes and service charges are included in hotel rates.

 There is very little crime in Martinique but visitors should take sensible precautions and avoid isolated areas, including beaches, after dark and not carry large amounts of cash or jewellery.
 Valuables and travel documents should, where possible, be left in safety deposit boxes and hotel safes.

 Unlike many tropical islands, Martinique has a thriving economy and is not solely dependent on tourism.
-Relaxed, informal clothing is acceptable around town, but scanty beach wear and short-shorts are considered improper in urban areas.
-The only officially designated clothing-optional beaches in the French islands are in Guadeloupe and St. Martin.
-At hotel pools and at beaches near hotels, topless swimming and sunbathing is common.
+Relaxed, informal clothing is acceptable around town, but scanty beach wear is considered improper in urban areas.
+The only officially designated clothing-optional beaches in the French islands are in Guadeloupe and St. Martin, but at hotel pools and at private beaches near hotels in Martinique topless swimming and sunbathing is common.